 Open the Simulink® Library Browser or another library.

 Use the Library Browser to find the library block that serves as a prototype of the block you want to create.

-Drag the library block from the Blocks pane and drop it into your model.
+Drag the library block from the Blocks pane to your model.

 Simulink updates out-of-date linked blocks in a model or library when you:

 Run the simulation.

 get_param command (see Check and Set Link Status Programmatically ).

 Save changes to a library block, then Simulink automatically refreshes all links to the block in open Model Editor windows.

 When you edit a library block (in the Model Editor or at the command line), then Simulink indicates stale links which are open in the Model Editor by displaying the linked blocks grayed out.
 Simulink refreshes any stale links to edited blocks when you activate the Model Editor window, even if you have not saved the library yet.

 You cannot make structural changes to linked blocks, such as adding or deleting lines or blocks to the block diagram of a masked subsystem.
 If you want to make such changes, you must disable the linked block's link to its library prototype (see Disable Links to Library Blocks ).